youwithouto/cis194-spring13-upenn/week02/notes.md

 ## Thoughts

 - "Haskell programmers start working on a project by defining the types", this is actually the process of creating abstractions.
 In the case of the [Homework](./02-ADTs.pdf), three types are defined first and functions need to be created for those types.
-If I wwere solving the same problems with an imperative language, I guess the first thing I do would be defining the functions for each of the types.
+If I were solving the same problems with an imperative language, I guess the first thing I do would be defining the functions for each of the types.

 ## Useful Prelude Functions